+WM.
+N. JENKS, Gen'l Ticket Agent.
+Scranton, April 6, 1859.

-MONROE COUNTY Mutual Fire Insurance Comp'y The rate of Insurance is one dollar on the thousand dollars insured, after which payment no subsequent tax will bers of the company.
-The nett profits arising from interest ance has been thoroughly tested-has come very popular.
+MONROE COUNTY Unitnal Fire Insurance Comp'y same plan for the ensuing year.

+The rate of Insurance is one dollar on the thousand dollars insured, after which payment no subsequent tax will be levied, except to cover actual loss or damage by fire, that may fall upon members of the company.
+The nett profits arising from interest or otherwise, will be ascertained yearly, Terms, per quarter, in the common & for which each member in proportion to English branches, for Boarding Scholars, & his, her, or their deposit, will have a ing Surgeon, will be sent by mail (in a sealcredit in the company.
+Each insurer in ed envelope). free of charge, on receipt of of Stroudsburg, a NEW or with the said company will be a mem- | wo stamps, for postage.
+Other Reports and ber thereof during the term of his or her policy.
+The principle of Mutual Insurance has been thoroughly tested-has been tried by the unerring test of experience, and has proved successful and become very popular.
 It affords the great- value. est security against loss or damage by fire, on the most advantageous and rea- Applications for Insurance to be made in person, or by letters addressed to WM.
-K. HAVILAND, Secretary.

-MANAGERS.
-Jacob Knecht, J. Depue Labar, Richard S. Staples, Jacob Stouffer, Charles R. Andre, Charles Peters, Silas L. Drake, Theodore Schoch, Godleib Auracher, Thomas W. Rhodes, Joseph Fenner.
-Sam'l S. Dreher, Stogdell Stokes.
+K. HAVILAND, Secretary Jacob Knecht, Charles R. Andre, J. Depue Labar, Richard S. Staples, Jacob Stouffer, Charles Peters.
+Silas L. Drake.
+Theodore Schoeh, Godleib Auracher, Thomas W. Rhodes, Joseph Fenner.
+Sam'l S. Dreber, Stozdell Stokes.
 STOGDELL STOKES President.
 GOLIEB AURACHER, Treasurer.
 SILAS DRAKE, Surveyor.
 Stroudsburg, Sept.
 16; 1858.
 NOTICE.